Undecentions/Redstone-Modeler/README.md

 Finally, press the copy or save button when you're finished.

 ## To do
-- Add more blocks.
+- Add more blocks (currently working on).
 That's the only downside for now, and I just need to do some rendering to fix that.
 Won't be *that* hard, will it???
 - Auto model resizing.
 Get to the edge and it'll become bigger.
 - Keybinds.